Matzefritz/HiWonder_MentorPi/README.md

 * Laser Scan - visualizes the LIDAR sensor data
 * map - displays the generated SLAM map

-## Nav2

-NAV2 is a navigation stack for ROS2.
-It can be used for path planning, map-based navigation, lcoalization, etc.
-More info can be found here: https://docs.nav2.org/index.html#

-## Using multiple robots on the same network
+## Multiple Robots on the Same Network

-Normally ROS2 topics and nodes are accessible over entire networks, if we have multiple robots on the same network, and each robot should be controlled separately, this will be a problem.
-To fix this, we can assign domain id's to the different laptops and robots on the network.
+ROS2 topics and nodes are accessible over the entire network.
+When using multiple robots in the same network, you may want to separate the networks from each other.
+This is easily achieved via the `ROS_DOMAIN_ID`.
+All ROS2 clients with the same exported ID can see each other.
+The default ID is `0`.
-By default, all robots and laptops are on ROS_DOMAIN_ID=0 Each group should use a separate ROS_DOMAIN_ID.
-This can be set via the command:
+You can change the ID of your ROS2 client for example to id `10` with:
 ```bash
 export ROS_DOMAIN_ID=10
 ```
-This needs to be set on the robot as well as on the laptop.
-This command can also be added to the `.bahsrc` file.